Heel Pain

 What Causes Heel Pain?

-Plantar fasciitis is inflammation of a thick fibrous tissue that runs from your heel bone to your toes along the bottom of your foot.
-This tissue is the plantar fascia.
+- Plantar fasciitis: the inflammation of a thick fibrous tissue that runs from your heel bone to your toes along the bottom of your foot, known as the plantar fascia.

-Tarsal tunnel syndrome is marked by an irritated tibial nerve.
+- Tarsal tunnel syndrome: the tibial nerve (located in the ankle) gets compressed and, over time, the compression irritates the nerve and causes it to swell.
 This condition is common in people with flat feet or who overpronate.
-What happens is the tibial nerve (located in the ankle) gets compressed and, over time, the compression irritates the nerve and causes it to swell.

-Calcaneal apophysitis usually occurs in active children with immature skeletons.
+- Calcaneal Apophysitis (Sever’s Disease): usually occurs in active children with immature skeletons.
 Overuse causes inflammation of the growth plate.

 How to Treat Heel Pain?